htonl/ree/README.md

 # ree

-Ree is the name of the program I put together for this assignment.
+ree is the name of the program I put together for this assignment.

 # Build instructions

+There is a precompiled version of the binary in the src/ directory.

-if you have gcc installed, cd into src/ and run $make.
+If you have gcc installed, cd into src/ and run "make".
 The binary named "ree" will be compiled in this directory.

 # How to use

-NOTE: instructions.txt must be in the same directory as the ./ree binary when you are running it.
+NOTE: src/instructions.txt must be in the same directory as the ./ree binary when you are running it.

 Run the binary like any other C executable: ./ree